 Don’t limit your feedback to the annual performance review only.
 Invest your time in conducting regular one-on-one meetings with your teammates.
 This way, you will create a supportive work environment in which everyone feels comfortable and safe.
 It goes a long way.

 Giving systematic feedback is vital if you want to motivate your team and boost their productivity.
-But above all, always start with “why” before producing feedback.
-Why do you want to give it and what do you want to achieve with it?
+But above all, always start with “why”.
+Why do you want to say this or that, and what do you want to achieve with it?
 That’s the key question.